amgorithm/Project-2/README.md

 ## Future Improvements

-Future enhancements will include the addition of a save functionality for particular poems and making the application responsive.
-Unfortunately, unforeseen circumstances during the project's development prevented me from implementing these features at the time.
+Future enhancements will include the addition of a save functionality for particular poems.